Why Is My DOT Number Not Authorized?

 • Once approved, print out your certificate and keep it with your records or in your vehicle at all times while conducting business operations related to commercial transportation services.

-• You may be required to provide additional documentation or submit additional information during the application process.
-Be sure to follow up with any requests from FMCSA promptly.
+• You may be required to provide additional documentation or submit other information during the application process.
+Be sure to promptly follow up with any requests from FMCSA.

 • If you need assistance making your DOT number active, contact our organization.